 If it is a tree uprooted during hot dry summer, the tree will die within 10 hours.
 A deciduous tree that has shed all its leaves on the other hand can survive for up to a month.

 However, if the uprooted tree is replanted correctly early enough and water is provided to it, the tree may survive.
 This may take time since it needs to re-establish its roots.
 After a year or so, the tree will have regained its shape.
 You could add fertilizer and prune it then to help it recover.

 Who pays for removal of an uprooted tree

 If you had home insurance and a tree fell during a storm and damaged your house, the insurance company would pay for the removal of the tree and also the repairs to fix the damages.

 However, if the tree fell, for example in a backyard and did not damage anything, you would have to pay for its removal.
-Home insurance does not cover to remove the uprooted tree unless it has actually damaged property.
+Home insurance does not cover removing the uprooted tree unless it has actually damaged property.

-If the neighbors tree falls on your driveway and you cannot access it, the insurance company will pay to have it removed.
-A disabled person whose wheelchair ramp has be blocked will also be compensated to have the tree removed.
+If the neighbor’s tree falls on your driveway and you cannot access it, the insurance company will pay to have it removed.
+A disabled person whose wheelchair ramp has been blocked will also be compensated to have the tree removed.

-It is always important to check the details on your insurance policies.
+It is always important to check the details of your insurance policies.
 Most home insurance policies will offer up to $1000 per storm for tree removal.

 If during a storm a tree from your backyard falls on your neighbor’s property you could be held liable.
 Especially if you were warned of the dangers.